-Status Academy Age Range 11 - 18 PAN 120 -------------------------- --------- ----- -----
+tus Academy Age Range 11 - 18 PAN 120 ----------------------- ------------- -----

-- Priority 1 Children in the care of a Local Authority at the time of application, or whose care has ceased because he/she has become adopted or the subject of a child arrangement order or special guardianship order (see section 6.12 Children in care) (see additional notes) - Priority 2 Children with a sibling attending the school at the time of application and still be on roll at the time of admission (see section 6.5 Siblings) - Priority 3 Children living within the parish of St Saviour's, Larkhall, and Swainswick who are themselves, or whose parent(s) are practicing members of the Church of England or another Christian group (see sections 6.7 Home address, 6.8 Supplementary Information Form and 6.13 Parish map) - Priority 4 Children living within the parish of St Saviour's, Larkhall and Swainswick (see sections 6.7 Home address and 6.13 Parish map) - Priority 5 Children living in the parishes of Bathampton, Bathford, Batheaston, Charlcombe, Kelston, North Stoke and St Catherine who are themselves or whose parent(s) are practicing members of the Church of England or another Christian group (see sections 6.7 Home address, 6.8 Supplementary Information Form and 6.13 Parish map) - Priority 6 Children living in the parishes of Bathampton, Bathford, Batheaston, Charlcombe, Kelston, North Stoke and St Catherine at the time of application (see sections 6.7 Home address and 6.13 Parish map) - Priority 7 Children living within the GBC who themselves, or whose parent(s) are practicing members of the Church of England or another Christian group (see sections 6.7 Home address, 6.8 Supplementary Information Form and 6.13 Parish map) - Priority 8 Children living within the GBC (see sections 6.7 Home address and 6.13 Parish map) - Priority 9 Children living in the Parish of Wick who are themselves, or whose parent(s)/carer(s) are practicing members of the Church of England or another Christian group (see section 6.8 Supplementary Information Form). - Priority 10 Children living in the Parish of Wick - Priority 11 Children who are themselves, or whose parent(s)/carer(s) are practicing members of the Church of England or another Christian group (see section 6.8 Supplementary Information Form) - Priority 12 Children not satisfying a higher criterion
+Priority 1 - Looked after Children - Looked after Children - A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
+A 'previously looked after child' is a child who was looked after (in England), but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order. (see additional notes).

+Priority 2 - Children with a sibling attending the school at the time of application and still be on roll at the time of admission

+Priority 3 - Children living within the parish of St Saviour's, Larkhall, and Swainswick who are themselves, or whose parent(s) are practicing members of the Church of England or another Christian group

+Priority 4 - Children living within the parish of St Saviour's, Larkhall and Swainswick

+Priority 5 - Children living in the parishes of Bathampton, Bathford, Batheaston, Charlcombe, Kelston, North Stoke and St Catherine who are themselves or whose parent(s) are practicing members of the Church of England or another Christian group

+Priority 6 - Children living in the parishes of Bathampton, Bathford, Batheaston, Charlcombe, Kelston, North Stoke and St Catherine at the time of application

+Priority 7 - Children living within the GBC who themselves, or whose parent(s) are practicing members of the Church of England or another Christian group

+Priority 8 - Children living within the GBC

+Priority 9 - Children living in the Parish of Wick who are themselves, or whose parent(s)/carer(s) are practicing members of the Church of England or another Christian group.

+Priority 10 - Children living in the Parish of Wick

+Priority 11 - Children who are themselves, or whose parent(s)/carer(s) are practicing members of the Church of England or another Christian group

+The SIF applies for criterion 3, 5, 7, 9 or 11 and is available on the school website and must be completed and returned directly to the school.

-Please see full policy for information regarding the Parish area, the Supplementary Information Form and details regarding the certificate and forms that need to be submitted directly to the school by the closing date.
+Please see full policy for information regarding the home address, Parish area, the Supplementary Information Form and details regarding the certificate and forms that need to be submitted directly to the school by the closing date.